-- 13.1: Curriculum Approval/Review Process - tells about getting approval for new courses. - 13.4: Ownership - explains how to determine when the college/district owns materials produced by faculty.
+13.1: Curriculum Approval/Review Process - tells about getting approval for new courses.

+13.4: Ownership - explains how to determine when the college/district owns materials produced by faculty.
 It is always a good idea to write up the terms of any agreement to produce new courses, materials or curriculum, including ownership and payment.
 There is an "On-Line Course Development Agreement" that can be used as a guide for other sorts of agreements.
-Request a form from the AFT Seattle or Faculty Development. - 14.3: Tuition Waivers - are available to community college faculty who work 50% or above for taking courses at state-funded educational institutions including the universities.
-Fairly recently, the tuition waiver was extended to BAS programs, opening opportunities for our own Professional/Technical faculty to enroll in the Teach Tech program and earn a teaching degree.
+Request a form from the AFT Seattle or Faculty Development.

+14.3: Tuition Waivers - are available to community college faculty who work 50% or above for taking courses at state-funded educational institutions including the universities.
+The tuition waiver applies to BAS programs, opening additional opportunities within our district.
 Ask your administrative assistant for the Tuition Waiver form.
 While tuition will be waived if you are given a spot in a class, there will be a processing fee that you will have to pay.